-A variety of living spaces are available to students residing in the residence halls, and students can choose based upon their personal preference and availability.
-These facilities include suites, deluxe suites (with kitchenettes), and individual rooms.
-Each of the residence halls has a study room with computers and a lounge equipped with televisions, and other recreational materials.
+A variety of living spaces are available to students residing in the residence halls.
+These facilities include suites, deluxe suites (with kitchenettes), and private rooms (when space is available).
+Throughout the residence halls, students will find study rooms and lounges.
 Laundry rooms are located in each facility with free laundry for residents.
-Room furnishings include desks, chairs, single beds, microfridge, and dressers.
+Room furnishings include desks, desk chairschairs, single twin beds, microfridge, and dressers.
 Students are expected to furnish their own bed linens, blankets, pillows, curtains, towels, and any other articles for personal use or room decoration.

 High speed internet access is available in each room; however, if residents wish to benefit from this convenience, they must provide their own computer.
-Also, each residence hall has wireless connection available to all students.
-For those who do not have a personal computer, there are computer labs located in the study rooms of each residence hall.
+For those who do not have a personal computer, there are computer labs located on campus and within some residence halls.

-Custodial and facilities staff are responsible for routine repair and cleaning in common areas such as: lounges, lobby bathrooms, corridors, and walkways.
+Custodial and facilities staff members are responsible for routine repair and cleaning in common areas such as: lounges, lobby bathrooms, corridors, and walkways.